 16.1.1 The scope of risk identification and analysis of risk interdependencies should cover, at least: insurance risk, market risk, credit risk, concentration risk, operational risk and liquidity risk.
-Other risks may be included, such as conduct risk, legal risk, political risk, reputational risk, strategic risk and group risk.
+Other risks may be included, such as conduct risk, legal risk, political risk, reputational risk, strategic risk and group risk, climate-related risk and other emerging risks.